nojimage/cakephp-login-attempts/README.md

 Use `LoginAttempts.Form` authenticator instead of `Form`.

-If use are using Authentication plugin:
+If you are using `Authentication` plugin:

 ```
         $service->loadAuthenticator('LoginAttempts.Form', [